redis-developer/demo-movie-app-redisearch-java/README.md

-# Movie Database Demo app in Java and RediSearch
+# Movie Database app in Java and RediSearch

 The goal of this application is to show how to develop a RediSearch application with Java.
 This project is a Spring Boot application.
 This application uses [JRediSearch](https://github.com/RediSearch/JRediSearch) that is based on [Jedis](https://github.com/xetorthio/jedis).